If you stop being a Futures Housing Group customer, and you still owe us money, we will not write it off.

 Details of your arrears will be included in any reference we provide regarding your tenancy and could have a negative effect on your credit rating.

-If you are in arrears, or struggling to pay your rent and bills, our money advice team is on hand to give advice, help set up new payment schemes and negotiate with other organisations on your behalf.
+If you are in arrears, or struggling to pay your rent and bills the team is on hand to give advice, help set up new payment schemes and negotiate with other organisations on your behalf.